theodorCodes/ci-django-shop-ms4/README.md

 6. With that done I'll click "**Create bucket**".

-And our bucket is created: **Successfully created bucket "ci-boutique-ado-bucket"**.
+And our bucket is created: **Successfully created bucket "ci-django-shop-ms4"**.

 [back to top](#table-of-contents)